rodrigoSyscop/macOS-like-a-boss/README.md

 On macOS you just need to put `AddKeysToAgent yes` on your sshd agent config file `~/.ssh/config` (e.g.: [config](https://github.com/RodrigoJimmy/macOS/blob/master/files/ssh_config))

 ref: https://wiki.archlinux.org/index.php/SSH_keys

+## Sublime Text 3

+A general set up for day to day using.

+On latest builds you shoud easly install _Package Control_ throught main menu.
+On 3126 build: "Tools" -> "Install Package Control..."
+After a couple seconds you shoud see a _successfully installed_ message.
+Now we are able to use `Cmd` + `Shift` + `P` and look for `Package Control: Install Package`, then install these two packages:

+- `Theme - SoDa Reloaded`
+- `Monokai - SpaceGray`

+With those two packages installed we can change the sublime user settings.

+You can use my [Sublime Settings](https://github.com/RodrigoJimmy/macOS/blob/master/files/Preferences.sublime-settings) as a starting point.